Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 If you suck up to staff members or try to bribe your way in, you're out.

 ## Don't be a spammer

-**CODERS:** Don't add random people as reviewers on your pull requests, that is called spam.
-Everyone you add to your PR gets an email.
-Don't just randomly add everyone because that's just annoying.

 **Everyone** Respect people's time.
 There was one bootcamper who somehow got the CTO's personal phone number and thought it was okay to send midnight messages asking for help with code.
 That kind of thing is inappropriate.
 You need to respect the boundaries of staff members and of your peers.